Badtameez Dil (TV series)

 Badtameez Dil is an Indian Hindi-language romantic drama television series created by Ekta Kapoor and directed by Prashant Bhagia.
 The series features Barun Sobti, Riddhi Dogra, Mallika Dua, Minissha Lamba and Shivam Bhaargava.
 It was produced under the banner of ALTBalaji and premiered on Amazon miniTV on 9 June 2023.

 Plot

-The story is about Himmat aka Liz and Karan.
-Liz is a hopeless romantic girl working as a college teacher Karan is someone who has a very different philosophy of love,marriage and sex.
-He believes that one should marry the person he likes and should have sex with someone he or she feels attracted to.
-The story is about them becoming friends to best friends to strangers to lovers and also seeing many ups and downs in their careers.
+Set in Belgrade, the story is about Himmat Kaur Dhillon (Riddhi Dogra) aka Liz and Karan Singh Rathod (Barun Sobti).
+Liz is a hopeless romantic girl working as a literature teacher in college.
+Karan is a casanova who has a very different philosophy of love, marriage and sex.
+He believes that one should marry friends they are comfortable with, and should have sex with someone else that one feels attracted to.
+The story is about them navigating the cold, messy journey of becoming friends to best friends to strangers to lovers, and growing as individuals over 9 winters.